Official Community Plan Update 2024

 • In-person pop-up booths: Pop-up engagement booths will be located around the city for the public to learn more about the project

-• In-person open houses: Attend three drop-in open houses
+• In-person open houses: Attend four drop-in open houses

 • Online survey: Available later in the fall